Zywave/booster/src/_areas/design-system/components/dropdown-multi-selects.md

 #### Defaulting a selection

 * A Dropdown multi-select shouldn't default a selected option.
 Defaulting a selection only makes sense after a user's selection has been saved and they revisit to update their choice.
-* Sometimes choosing 'none' as an option is necessary, if none of the options are applicable to the user.
-None should appear at the top of the list.
+* Sometimes choosing "None" as an option is necessary if no options are applicable to the user when a Dropdown multi-select is required.
+"None" should appear at the top of the list.

 #### Selection wrapping